Laz4rz/CS50/README.md

 ### Running files

-Each .c file can be built with `make filename`, notice that you do not want to write .c at the end.
+Each .c file can be built with `make filename`, notice that you do not want to write .c at the end while using `make`.
 If you already have the binary, just run `./filename`.

+`clang filename.c -o binary_filename` can also be used, `make` functions as a shortcut to this notation. `-o` flag can be used to change the target directory and binary name.